auserj/Advanced_Programming_for_SAS/README.md

-# SAS _ Correlation and Linear Regression
+# Health Economics Datasets Analyses _ SAS

 A program that analyzes the datasets by importing data from Access, correcting the large samples stepwise, testing skewness and kurtosis, running correlation, testing by adding interaction terms, etc.